 It is an offence under Section 183 of the Airports Act 1996 to carry out, without approval, crane operations which intrude into an airport's protected airspace.
 This offence is punishable by a fine.
 It is an offence under Section 185 of the Airports Act 1996 to contravene any conditions imposed on an approval.
 It is also an offence under Section 186 of the Act not to give information to the airport operator that is relevant to a proposed controlled activity.

-At least 28 days prior to the proposed crane activity, please provide the following to Moorabbin Airport Corporation:
+At least 28 days prior to the crane activity, please provide Moorabbin Airport Corporation a completed Controlled Activity Application Form.

 CASA has the authority, under the Civil Aviation Regulations 1988, to control ground lights where they have the potential to cause confusion or distraction (from glare) to pilots in the air.
 To assist lighting designers and installation contractors, CASA has established guidelines on the location and permitted intensities of ground lights within a 6km radius of airports.